tertiarycourses/TkinterTraining/README.md

 # Python GUI Development with Tkinter Training
 ## by [Tertiary Infotech Pte.
 Ltd] (https://www.tertiarycourses.com.sg/)

-This are the exercise files used for [Python GUI Development with Tkinter Trainings](https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html) course.
+These are the exercise files used for [Python GUI Development with Tkinter Trainings](https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html) course.

 The course outline can be found in